eclipsesource/tabris-decorators/README.md

 ## Injectors

 The `inject` decorators allow for simple dependency injection.
-A significant difference to some other dependency injection libraries in high-level languages is that here we use classes to define the type of the injection, not interfaces.
-However, since classes can be used like interfaces in TypeScript, nothing really changes.
+The type of the injection has to be a class, interfaces are not supported.
+However, classes can be used like interfaces in TypeScript, so most cases should be covered.

 ### @inject